zakikero/NG-Battles/README.md

 ## 🚀 Deployment

-The application is deployed using a CI/CD pipeline:
+The application is deployed using automated CI/CD pipelines with GitLab:

-### Client Deployment
+### Production Environment

--   **Platform**: GitLab Pages
--   **Build**: Production optimized Angular build
+-   **Frontend**: GitLab Pages with production-optimized Angular build
--   **URL**: Static site hosting with custom domain support

-### Server Deployment

--   **Platform**: AWS EC2 (Elastic Cloud Compute)
--   **Process Manager**: PM2 for Node.js process management
+-   **Backend**: AWS EC2 instance with PM2 process management
--   **Database**: MongoDB Atlas (cloud-hosted)
+-   **Database**: MongoDB Atlas cloud cluster
--   **Monitoring**: CloudWatch integration for logs and metrics
+-   **Monitoring**: AWS CloudWatch for performance tracking and logs

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

----

-## 🤝 Contributing

-This project was developed following academic software engineering standards:
+-   **CI/CD**: Automated testing and deployment via GitLab pipelines

+### Development Practices

 -   Code reviews for all changes
--   Test-driven development approach
+-   Test-driven development with 95%+ coverage
--   Documentation for all public APIs
+-   Automated linting and formatting checks
+-   Continuous integration with automated testing
--   Adherence to SOLID principles
+-   Adherence to SOLID principles and design patterns
--   Continuous integration validation

 ---